 The campus environment at the University of Illinois at Urbana-Champaign mirrors the larger society in that it reflects and contains homophobic, biphobic, transphobic, and heterosexist attitudes and beliefs which are oppressive and devaluing of LGBT people.
 The LGBT Resource Center seeks to help in the efforts to address homophobia on the campus and to work to make the environment safe, affirming, and inclusive for all students, faculty, staff, and LGBT students, faculty, and staff in particular.

 The LGBT Resource Center provides a confidential forum for LGBT students, faculty, and staff to discuss the campus climate.
-The Resource Center works with campus units to increase awareness and affirmation of LGBT people and reduce discrimination and harassment based on gender or sexual orientation.
+The Resource Center works with campus units to increase awareness and affirmation of LGBT people and reduce discrimination and harassment based on gender identity and expression and sexual orientation.
 The Resource Center refers LGBT people to appropriate campus and community support services.
-In addition, it collaborates with faculty, staff, and students to develop programs to celebrate the LGBT presence on the campus by organizing and sponsoring events associated with LGBT Awareness Week and National Coming Out Day.
+In addition, it collaborates with faculty, staff, and students to develop programs to celebrate the LGBT presence on the campus by organizing and sponsoring events associated with LGBTQIA issues.

 The Educational Role

 The LGBT Resource Center collaborates with existing groups on campus to develop programs, workshops, and activities to raise campus awareness about LGBT concerns and to honor the contributions of LGBT people to the campus.
 The Resource Center maintains a collection of LGBT resource materials (books, videos, magazines, pamphlets, etc.) for use by the University community.
-It also collects data about the incidences of hate crimes, harassment, heterosexism, and discrimination based on gender orientation.
+It also collects data about the incidences of hate crimes, harassment, heterosexism, cisgenderism, and discrimination based on gender identity and expression and sexual orientation.

 The Referral Role